-- Study Partner: at screening the potential participant will be asked to provide contact details for a Study Partner, to assist in completing trial procedures and to provide information on their behalf where necessary, but this is not a requirement for trial participation. - Participants may be asked if they wish to enrol in additional studies that do not conflict with the main PRINCIPLE trial.
+Study Partner: at screening the potential participant will be asked to provide contact details for a Study Partner, to assist in completing trial procedures and to provide information on their behalf where necessary, but this is not a requirement for trial participation.
+However, it is strongly encouraged that participants who may be frailer

+- and/or lack capacity to consent make use of a study partner to facilitate their participation.
+In addition to family member or friend, the study partner may also be a carer or other suitable person. - Participants may be asked if they wish to enrol in additional studies that do not conflict with the main PRINCIPLE trial.
 Those who do not screen as eligible for PRINCIPLE may be alerted to the possibility of participating in other approved trials.